armin-reichert/mazes/README.md

 Here, the edges of a full grid are processed in permuted order (the Kruskal MST algorithm would process the edges in order of increasing weight).

-Also included is a [Swing application](https://github.com/armin-reichert/mazes/releases/download/mai2018/mazedemoapp.jar) demonstrating all implemented maze generators.
+Also included is a [Swing demo application](https://github.com/armin-reichert/mazes/releases/download/mai2018/mazedemoapp.jar) demonstrating all implemented maze generators.
 Using a control panel you can select the generation algorithm, path finder algorithm, grid resolution and rendering style ("walls", "passages") interactively.

 Implemented algorithms so far: